Olanike-prog/alx-system_engineering-devops/0x01-shell_permissions/README.md

 TASK 14: Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 TASK 15: Write a script that changes the owner and the group owner of _hello to vincent andstaff respectively.
 The file _hello is in the working directory and a symbolic link.
 TASK 16: Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume. hello file will be the working directory
+TASK 17: Write a script that will play the StarWars IV episode in the terminal.